notify-rs/notify/CONTRIBUTING.md

 If there are no open issues with work to do, search through the code for `TODO` and `FIXME`.
 If nothing else, extracting those into issues would be useful.
-If details are lacking or things don't make sense, ask!
+If details are lacking or things don't make sense, **ask**!
 Open an issue or make contact out of band.

-Improvements or entirely new features made unprompted are of course welcome, but pitch us first by opening an issue, if you can.
+Improvements or entirely new features made unprompted are of course welcome, but **pitch us first** by opening an issue, if you can.
 Some things won't fit in Notify itself, others might already be worked on or planned, and knowing what people are working on helps choosing what to work on.
 We'll also be glad to offer feedback or ask details!

 ## Thank you!